Charlie5DH/TensorFlowSpecialization/README.md

-# TensorFlowSpecialization
+# MyTensorFlowCourse
-My notes and exercises
+My notes and solution of Tensorflow in Practice course from Coursera